Wovi10/TicketTimer/README.md

 ### Forgot to clear your file?
 Don't worry!
 All entries that do not have today's date, will be cleared automatically.

-## print_tickets
+## print-tickets
-You can call this function by using following command:
+You can all this function by using following command:
 ```
-python ./tickettimer.py print_tickets
+python ./tickettimer.py print-tickets
 ```
 Will list all tickets of today, including  their time worked in minutes and if they are currently active or not.